Contract Updatability

 Imports

-A contract may import declarations (types, functions, variables, etc.) from other programs.
+A contract may import declarations (types, functions, variables, and so on) from other programs.
 These imported programs are already validated at the time of their deployment.
-Hence, there is no need for validating any declaration every time they are imported.
+Hence, there is no need to validate any declaration every time they are imported.

 The #removedType